Cooking in the Mulch Pit Community Garden.

 Or perhaps how your personal Recipe could actually make a difference to the life of someone else?

-Read more about Recipes of Life by downloading Natalie’s article in the International Journal of Narrative Therapy and Community Work or if you’d like to write your own Recipe, contact us.
+Read more about Recipes of Life by downloading Natalie’s article in the International Journal of Narrative Therapy and Community Work or watch a video about her methodology.
+If you’d like to write your own Recipe, contact us.